Last updated February 23rd, 2022.

 Investing in the Philippines is generally a good bet.
 The country’s economy is growing rapidly alongside its population of educated, English-speaking professionals.

 Thanks to these factors, foreign property investors have taken a renewed interest in this island nation.

-On top of that, real estate in the country is relatively cheap – even by Southeast Asian standards.
-Buyers can find entire houses in upscale communities for less than USD$500,000.
+On top of that, real estate in the Philippines is relatively cheap – especially by Southeast Asian standards.
+Buyers can find entire houses in luxury communities for less than US$300,000.

-It’s no wonder, then, why foreign investors have flocked to the Philippines as a frontier market for property.
-Its economy is booming, but prices there are still astoundingly cheap.
+It’s no wonder why foreigners have flocked to the Philippines as a frontier market investment destination.
+The local economy is booming yet property values here, even in its capital city of Manila, are still astoundingly cheap.

 As a result of rising interest in Philippine real estate, an increasing number of developers have built new projects in the country.
 Not all of them are equal though.
 Low-quality developers may present issues like delays and structural problems, which can undermine any investment.

 Therefore, when purchasing real estate in the Philippines, choosing the right company to buy from is key.

 Philippine developers worth doing business with must have a substantial number of successful projects in their history.
 They should also have positive reviews from customers and real estate professionals.

 The following companies meet or exceed these criteria to be among the top 10 Philippine property developers.